Cleaning up the Mess: Re-Evaluating the Real-System Modeling Accuracy of Ramulator 2.0: Abstract

-\nb{Our work corrects~\cite{mess}'s errors regarding Ramulator~2.0 and identifies important issues in~\cite{mess}'s memory simulator evaluation methodology.
+\ifblind \nb{Our work \shepherd{identifies important issues in~\cite{mess}'s memory simulator evaluation methodology regarding Ramulator~2.0 and DAMOV. {We present results that validate the real-system modeling accuracy of Ramulator 2.0, and describe the reasons why \cite{mess}'s results with respect to these two simulators are incorrect.}} \scomment{2}{} We emphasize the importance of \omtwo{carefully and rigorously validating simulation results} to avoid publishing factually incorrect results and contributions.} \else \nb{Our work corrects~\cite{mess}'s errors regarding Ramulator~2.0 and identifies important issues in~\cite{mess}'s memory simulator evaluation methodology.
 We emphasize the importance of \omtwo{both carefully and rigorously validating simulation results and} contacting simulator authors and developers, in true open source spirit, to ensure these simulators are used with correct configurations and as intended.
-Had we, \omtwo{as developers and maintainers of Ramulator~2.0,} been \omtwo{properly} contacted before the publication of~\cite{mess}, we could have \hluo{easily} identified the errors in the \omtwo{Mess} paper and helped the authors of~\cite{mess} to avoid publishing factually incorrect results and contributions.} \atb{We encourage the authors of~\cite{mess} and the computer architecture community to correct~\cite{mess}'s errors.
-This is necessary to prevent \nb{the} propagation of inaccurate and misleading results, and to maintain the reliability of the scientific record.} \omtwo{Our investigation also opens up questions about the integrity of the review and artifact evaluation processes.} \nb{To aid future work, our source code and scripts are openly available at \url{https://github.com/CMU-SAFARI/ramulator2/tree/mess}.}
+Had we, \omtwo{as developers and maintainers of Ramulator~2.0,} been \omtwo{properly} contacted before the publication of~\cite{mess}, we could have \hluo{easily} identified the errors in the \omtwo{Mess} paper and helped the authors of~\cite{mess} to avoid publishing factually incorrect results and contributions.}\nbcomment{Double blind flag} \fi \atb{We \shepherd{strongly}\scomment{3}{} encourage the computer architecture community to \shepherd{consider our corrections to the Ramulator~2.0 and DAMOV results of the Mess paper~\cite{mess}} to prevent the propagation of inaccurate and misleading results and to maintain the reliability of the scientific record.} \shepherd{Our investigation also aims to stimulate discussion on artifact evaluation practices and on mechanisms for correcting results and artifacts after publication.}\scomment{4, CQ1}{} \ifblind \nb{To aid future works and reproduction of \emph{all} our results, we open source \textit{all} our code and scripts.}\rcomment{D3} \else \nb{To aid future work, our source code and scripts are openly available at \url{https://github.com/CMU-SAFARI/ramulator2/tree/mess}.}\nbcomment{Double blind flag} \fi \omthree{We also discuss best practices and add sanity checks to aid users and developers of simulation tools.}\rcomment{C1, D2}